2bTwist/Community-Board/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The main challenge encountered while building the app was passing the card props details to ensure each card displayed the correct information dynamically.

 ## License